Polymyositis

 What you can do

-- Detailed descriptions of your symptoms, including which muscles are affected
+- Your symptoms, including when they began and which muscles are affected.

 - I have other medical conditions.
 How can I best manage them together?